 - Diaphragmatic breathing – Your vocal warm-up routine should include breathing exercises to enhance your lung capacity by stretching the abdomen and stomach muscles.

 - Sirening and humming – Sliding up and down the scale with mouth open and exaggerating a vowel sound like ” oh” or “ee” is known as Sirening.
-Doing the same trick with your lips closed on a consonant sound like N or V is humming.
+Doing the same trick with your lips close on a consonant sound like N or V is humming.

 - Tongue stretches and exercises – Try toucing your tongue to every nook and cranny of your mouth, sticking it as far out as possible and making clicking or popping sounds